top of page

 What age is good to begin learning?

 There is no age requirement for adults to learn an instrument!
 Any age is appropriate to start learning harp, even if you have no musical background.
-For children, the best age to begin harp is between age 7 to 9.
+For children, Kristan recommends being at least age 7.

 How long are lessons?

 Kristan's lessons are designed to be efficient, helping students learn the harp quicker than average.
-Her goal is to teach students to become their own teacher, enabling them to learn efficient practicing, learn any music they wish, and maintain proper technique.
+Her goal is to teach students to become their own teacher, enabling them to learn efficient practicing, learn any music they wish, teach them to create their own arrangements of their favourite music, and maintain proper technique.
 She offers 30-minute lessons which are structured to cover all necessary material in a focused timeframe.
 Lessons run for as long as the student wishes to study.
 Typically, students can expect to develop a strong foundation within 2 to 3 years of regular lessons and practice.
+Lessons are only on a month-by-month commitment, so they may study for as long or short as they like!

 What type of instrument do you recommend?

 It's recommended that beginners start on a harp of at least 27-34 strings with levers.
-It's fine to begin with a lever-less harp, but students tend to outgrow them quickly within a couple months of lessons.
-Lyon & Healy or Salvi are reputable harp brands.
+It's fine to begin with a lever-less harp, but students tend to outgrow them quickly within a few months of lessons.
+Lyon & Healy and Salvi are reputable harp brands.
+Kristan personally recommends the Salvi Mia, or similar.
+Renting is recommended for the first few months of lessons.
+Kristan is more than happy to help her students find a good long-term instrument.

 Harp rentals in Canada - Long & McQuade: link (contact your local store)